thelookoutway/jobs/rails-software-engineer/README.md

 # How To Apply

-Send an email with your resume to [hello@fivegoodfriends.com.au](mailto:hello@fivegoodfriends.com.au) with the subject "acts_as_software_engineer".
-Yes, it's a silly subject, but you'd be surprised how many people don't read this paragraph.
+Send an email with your resume to [recruitment@fivegoodfriends.com.au](mailto:recruitment@fivegoodfriends.com.au) with the subject "acts_as_software_engineer".
+Your resume will be made blind before it is reviewed by the engineering team.